vermahere/java-explained/content/java-core/equals-vs-double-equals.md

 - They are not interchangeable
 - Using the wrong one can introduce subtle bugs

-Understanding this distinction is fundamental to writing correct and predictable Java code.
+Understanding this distinction is essential for writing correct and predictable Java code.